Defensive Routines

 • Dual Function: Simultaneously protect from threat while blocking learning

-• Invisibility: Often invisible to those practicing them; people are unaware of their defensive patterns
+• Invisibility: Often invisible to those practicing them

 • Self-Sealing Nature: Discussing defensive routines triggers more defensiveness